KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 Mirror Maiden has two states she can be in.

 First state — can be CC'ed, staggered, yeet'ed by Jean.
 Teleport can be prevented by T2 and above stagger.
 I'll call it "Weak" state for simplicity.
 Second state — can not be CC'ed, staggered, yeet'ed.
-She has exactly the same immunities Fatui Skirmishers have with energy armour up.
-Expect you can't drain MM's energy armour in any way, it is permanent.
+She has exactly the same immunities Fatui Skirmishers have with Energy armour up.
+Expect you can't drain MM's Energy armour in any way, it is permanent.
 Has 5 attacks.
 Teleport can no be prevented.
 I'll call it "Strong" state.
 Official name is "Polarized" or something like that.

 In "Weak" state she has only 3 basic attacks.
 First attack will summon 3 mirrors in triangular pattern, with at least one mirror's hitbox always reaching active character.
 Mirrors explode after short delay.
 Second attack is 1 to 3 waterballs that travel in a straight line.
 Third one is special, as it triggers automatically when MM is hit in melee.
 She can be staggered and it will still be cast.
 This attack summons only one mirror directly underneath her that will explode after very short delay.